-The Biscayne Bay HFA is one of 10 HFA's in NOAA's Habitat Blueprint Initiative, which provides a forward looking framework for coordination within NOAA and with partner organizations to address growing challenges of coastal and marine habitat loss and degradation.
-In FY 2019 the SEFSC continued with collaborators at AOML and elsewhere to address a major goal of the Biscayne Bay HFA: improved understanding of factors causing algal blooms in the bay to guide their prevention.
-An SEFSC project characterized spatial and temporal differences in epiphyton and phytoplankton community composition against a background of potentially influencing nutrient concentrations.
-A collaborative project led by AOML provided a view of water quality conditions, including nutrient concentrations, within a major canal discharging into Biscayne Bay, the Coral Gables Waterway.
-A recently launched watershed study for the Waterway will determine nutrient sources and input locations in detail.
+The Biscayne Bay HFA is one of NOAA's first 10 HFAs in its Habitat Blueprint Initiative, which provides a forward looking framework for coordination within NOAA and with partner organizations to address growing challenges of coastal and marine habitat loss and degradation.
+In FY 2020, the SEFSC continued with collaborators at AOML and elsewhere to address major goals of the Biscayne Bay HFA, including reduction of incidences of habitat-degrading algal blooms.
+Two papers with HFA scientists and local and regional partners were published in FY 2020 to improve understanding of factors affecting algal blooms in the bay and guide their prevention.
+Prompted by AOML's initial work, a recently launched watershed study for the Coral Gables Waterway will determine nutrient sources and input locations in detail.
 The watershed study is viewed as a pilot study to develop and display results of an approach for later application to other canals and associated watersheds discharging to the Bay.
-The SEFSC and the University of Miami have collaborated to establish and maintain a 39-unit FACT (Florida Atlantic Coast Telemetry) acoustic array in the Biscayne Bay HFA to determine presence, habitat, and movement patterns there of smalltooth sawfish and other acoustically tagged species.
-Through the Biscayne Bay HFA and existing programs, NOAA will continue to work within CERP and with other partners to protect and enhance Biscayne Bay's ecosystem health and promote healthy populations of protected and fishery species.
+Additional SEFSC emphasis in FY 2020 was on documenting smalltooth sawfish presence in the Biscayne Bay HFA and conducting demonstration projects on living shoreline development and invasive exotic species removal on SEFSC Virginia Key property.
+The SEFSC and the University of Miami have collaborated to establish and maintain a 40-unit FACT (Florida Atlantic Coast Telemetry) acoustic array in the Biscayne Bay HFA to determine presence, habitat, and movement patterns of smalltooth sawfish and other acoustically tagged species.
+This work provides new information that may influence future management of this endangered species, as well as its potential status as an indicator of CERP success.
+Besides providing demonstration projects, the HFA's invasive exotic removal on SEFSC property has made it a good neighbor to the Virginia Key community removing Exotic Brazilian pepper trees (Schinus terebinthifolius) that were providing seed-bearing berries carried by birds to other Virginia Key areas.
+In FY 2021, through the Biscayne Bay HFA and existing programs, NOAA will continue to work within CERP and with other partners to protect and enhance Biscayne Bay's ecosystem health and promote healthy populations of protected and fishery species.

-U.S. Department of the Interior (DOI) - National Park Service (NPS) (\$34,954,000)
+U.S. Department of the Interior (DOI) - National Park Service (NPS) (\$35,061,000)

-Park Management (\$29,299,000)
+Park Management (\$29,359,000)